Integrate into Your Own Custom GPT

 </Tabs>

-1. Open the edit window for your existing Custom GPT, or create a new one
+Open the edit window for your Custom GPT (or create a new one), go to the **Configure** tab, and scroll down to the **Actions** section.

 ```